Santa Fe 3759

+History

 No. 3759 was delivered in 1928 as a 3751 class "Heavy Mountain" 4-8-4 passenger locomotive.
 Originally a coal-burning locomotive with 73-inch drivers, the fleet was converted to oil in 1936 and rebuilt between 1938 and 1941 with 80-inch drivers.
 Its regular service was pulling passenger trains on the Santa Fe's main line through Kingman, which was a water stop.
 Retired in 1953, the engine had traveled over 2,585,000 miles.

 In February 1955, No. 3759 was brought out of retirement at the request of the Railway Club of Southern California for a special excursion run, dubbed "Farewell to Steam."
 This special ran on February 6, a round trip between Los Angeles Union Station and Barstow, California with stops in Pasadena and San Bernardino and was the last Santa Fe revenue steam train to leave Los Angeles and to traverse Cajon Pass.
 After this trip, No. 3759 went back into storage, until Santa Fe donated the locomotive to the city of Kingman in 1957.

 The locomotive was added to the National Register of Historic Places as AT & SF Locomotive in 1986, with reference number 86001113.
 It was evaluated for National Register listing as part of a 1985 study of 63 historic resources in Kingman that led to this and many others being listed.

 In 1987, caboose 999520 was retired and donated to Kingman to be added behind 3759.
 The residents of Kingman pulled the locomotive forward 30 ft to make room for the caboose.

-In January 1991, Grand Canyon Railway (GCRX) owner Max Biegert sent a letter to Kingman city officials of his proposal to lease AT&SF 3759 to operation and donate his engine No. 19 to the city.
-No. 3759 would have run on the Grand Canyon Railway and an "Orient Express"-styled train between Los Angeles and Williams, Arizona.
-The community reacted negatively to the plan and it did not go forward.
+In January 1991, Max Biegert, the owner of the Grand Canyon Railway (GCR), sent a letter to Kingman city officials of a proposal in leasing No. 3759 and donating one of GCR's own steam locomotives, No. 19, to the city in the 4-8-4's place.
+Biegert was interested in restoring No. 3759 for use on the Grand Canyon Railway and for an Orient Express-inspired run between Williams, Arizona and Los Angeles.
+The Kingman's community leaders reacted negatively to the proposal, and it quickly fell through.